TheDutchMC/DutchyBroadcaster/README.md

 ## Commands
 /reloadconfig: Reloads the config from disk

-##Permissions
+## Permissions
-broadcaster.*: Grants the user all DutchyBroadcaster permissions broadcaster.reloadconfig: Allows the user to use /reloadconfig
+broadcaster.*: Grants the user all DutchyBroadcaster permissions [Default: OP] broadcaster.reloadconfig: Allows the user to use /reloadconfig [Default: OP]

-##Config
+## Config
 This is the default config.yml
 ```#Should the broadcaster be enabled.
 Default: true
 enableBroadcast: "true"